KittyGiraudel/site/_posts/2013-07-22-chromebook-review.md

 ## Working offline

-<blockquote class="pull-quote--right">The Chromebook is a web-based laptop, running on a web-based OS to use web-based applications.</blockquote>
+> The Chromebook is a web-based laptop, running on a web-based OS to use web-based applications.

 Thankfully, Google thought about offline usage and made Gmail and Google Drive fully usable when not connected to internet.
 You can classify and even write mails on Gmail and write whole documents on Google Drive: everything will be synchronized / sent when WiFi is up again.